Fibre services available - Broadband Superfast has speeds averaging 59Mb

 So, now you know the truth about broadband and how to upgrade, are you ready to start shopping?
 Use our postcode checker to discover the best broadband deals available where you live.

 Sky Broadband Buyers Guide - Is Sky right for you?

 Can I get Sky Broadband?

-Sky Fibre Unlimited broadband, Sky’s fibre optic broadband service, uses BT’s fibre optic network and is therefore available anywhere fibre to the cabinet (FTTC) broadband has been enabled.
-This is currently available to about two-thirds of UK households, typically in urban and central areas.
+Sky’s low cost broadband network is the second largest (third if you count BT), available to more than 90% of the UK population as of 2015.
+Sky’s fibre optic broadband service uses the Openreach fibre optic network and is therefore available anywhere fibre to the cabinet (FTTC) broadband has been enabled.
+This is currently available to over 94% of UK households, including all but the most remote rural areas.